Applies to: All University of Southern California faculty and staff

-No department or individual should investigate a misappropriation on their own or enter into any kind of discussion regarding settlement or restitution without prior written approval from the Office of Audit Services and/or the Office of Compliance, as well as the Office of the General Counsel.
+No department or individual should investigate Misappropriation on their own, or enter into any kind of discussion regarding settlement or restitution, without prior written approval from the Office of Audit Services as well as the Office of the General Counsel.

-The university may seek criminal prosecution for any misappropriation of university assets.
-Restitution from the person(s) committing the misappropriation may be pursued, either on a voluntary basis or as the result of criminal or civil prosecution.
+The University may seek criminal prosecution for any Misappropriation of Assets.
+Restitution from the person(s) committing the Misappropriation may be pursued, either on a voluntary basis or as the result of criminal or civil prosecution.

-Departments are required to implement the disciplinary action prescribed by the Associate Senior Vice President of Human Resources and to follow the recommendations put forth by the Office of Audit Services and/or the Office of Compliance to improve departmental controls for preventing future losses.
-The Office of Audit Services and/or the Office of Compliance will conduct a follow-up review to ensure the recommended action has been taken.
+Departments, with assistance from their HR Partners, are required to implement the prescribed disciplinary action and to follow the recommendations put forth by the Office of Audit Services to improve departmental controls for preventing future losses.
+The Office of Audit Services will conduct a follow-up review to ensure the recommended action has been taken.

 |POSITION or OFFICE||RESPONSIBILITIES|

 |Audit Services||Responsible for resolving all reports involving the Misappropriation of Assets and conducting follow-up|

 |Senior Vice President Human Resources||Will prescribe and notify the department of actions for non-faculty employees|

 |Senior Vice President Administration||Will respond to an employee disciplinary action appeal|

 |Risk Management||Will coordinate submission of an insurance claim|